Internet censorship in Iran: 2022

 During Mahsa Amini protests, the government shutdown and slowed internet.
 US government issued license D-2 sanctions relief for American internet companies to help Iranians.
 Earlier this year, the cyberspace protection act was run.
 Restrictions were put in place for LTE networks such as Irancell, Hamrahe-Aval And Rightel completely blocking access to all website excluding those hosted in Iran.

 On 4 December, a news article was published in the media quoting Ahmad Vahidi, the Minister of Interior of the 13th government, citing a "complete filtering of cyberspace" and it was denied a few hours later.
 On 18 December, Mohsen Taeb, the former head of the IRGC Intelligence Organization, said, "[t]here will come a day on the platforms where we will determine whose photo will be published and who will not."
 In the last 3 months, the Ministry of Communications of the Ebrahim Raisi government has made contradictory statements on this matter.

 This time, the international community has decided to fight back, with many countries severing economic and diplomatic relations with Iran after these censorships.

-"The country's cyber governance has been compromised by such an action It is possible that the international court will issue a verdict that will hit Iran's cyber governance the most.
+"The country's cyber governance has been compromised by such an action.
+It is possible that the international court will issue a verdict that will hit Iran's cyber governance the most.
 Also, financial fines are probable for the infrastructure communication company."
 Said Sharareh Abdolhoseinzadeh, a PhD in Political Sociology.

+During the Mahsa Amini protests internet blackout, approximately 80% of all popular websites were promptly blocked, including Instagram, WhatsApp, Apple's App Store, Google's Play Store.
+This came in addition to total Internet blackouts across the country for hours every day.